-Mask Wearing continues to be a requirement for all staff (including Assisted Travel Drivers and Support Officers) who provide direct supports to students in our school and also for all staff working in our NextPath Program.
+Mask Wearing continues to be a requirement for all staff (including Assisted Travel Drivers and Support Officers) who provide direct supports to students in our School, children in our preschool and playgroups in Early Childhood Education and also for all therapy staff when working directly with young persons and clients.
 For staff in these roles, masks should be worn at all times indoors and outdoors when physical distancing is not possible.